Welcome to Campbell University School of Osteopathic Medicine!

 We emphasize intellectual achievement and compassion, as well as mind-body-spirit centered patient care.
 We value diversity, mutual respect, teamwork, and open communication.
 As a Campbell Physician you’ll be prepared to excel through teaching, learning, and service.

-I encourage you to take full advantage of the educational opportunity offered at Campbell University School of Osteopathic Medicine and look forward to having you join us as we train the next generation of physicians for North Carolina, the Southeastern United States and the nation.
+I encourage you to take full advantage of the educational opportunities offered at Campbell University School of Osteopathic Medicine and look forward to having you join us as we train the next generation of physicians for North Carolina, the Southeastern United States and the nation.

 John M. Kauffman Jr., DO, FACOI, FACP